Earning Your Nursing Degree Online

 Nurses in oncology work with both patients who have been diagnosed with cancer as well as those at risk of the disease.
 They prescribe medication, perform chemotherapy, and administer other treatments.
 Oncology nurses track patient care, maintain lab and pathology results, and advocate for patients to help them better understand their diagnoses.

-Oncology nurse practitioners earn an annual average salary of $93,990; Oncology certified nurses earn an annual average salary of $71,299.
+Oncology nurse practitioners can earn an annual average salary of $101,672.

 Neonatal nurses work with newborns who have health issues or problems, including those having experienced a premature birth or suffering from a congenital defect.
 The neonatal period is defined as the first four weeks of life, but since some of these issues last longer than a month, neonatal nurses may care for babies for much longer.
 Nurses monitor babies using specialized equipment like incubators and ventilators, administer medication and specialized feedings, and provide support and education to the baby’s family.

 Neonatal nurse practitioners earn a median annual average salary of $95,106.

 Nurses in pediatrics work with children all the way through young adulthood.
 Pediatric nurses perform developmental screenings, and check vitals and growth during wellness visits.
 They often administer immunizations and vaccinations, and examine symptoms to help diagnose potential illnesses in young patients.

 Pediatric nurse practitioners earn an annual average salary of $89,792.